carblue/acos5/README.md

 sudo apt-get upgrade
 sudo apt-get install opensc opensc-pkcs11 openssl pcscd libtasn1-6-dev pcsc-tools
 ```
-If that doesn't install a symbolic link libopensc.so, then this must be done manually
+**If that doesn't install a symbolic link libopensc.so, then this must be done manually**

 Optional:
 - [IUP](https://webserver2.tecgraf.puc-rio.br/iup/en/download.html "https://webserver2.tecgraf.puc-rio.br/iup/en/download.html") from [pre-build binaries](https://sourceforge.net/projects/iup/files/ "https://sourceforge.net/projects/iup/files/") in ...Libraries sub-folder

 The driver may be "configured" to include code for: User consent to use an RSA private key: A dialog window (provided by IUP)
 pops up every time when an RSA private key is requested to be used for sign, decrypt, unwrap.
 I recommend to use this feature for enhanced security, more in file   [conditional_compile_options](https://github.com/carblue/acos5/tree/master/conditional_compile_options.md "https://github.com/carblue/acos5/tree/master/conditional_compile_options.md"), referring to 'iup_user_consent'.
 It's just not mandatory due to the required additional installation, required editing of acos5_external/acos5/build.rs and editing opensc.conf: iup_user_consent_enabled = yes; the latter allows to have that feature compiled in, but disable it temporarily e.g. for pkcs11-tool --test  where it would be tedious to approve each RSA key usage.
-The pre-build binaries are easy to install on Linux via sudo ./install (check for all dependencies satisfied with ldd libiup.so).
+The pre-built binaries are easy to install on Linux via sudo ./install (check for all dependencies satisfied with ldd libiup.so).

 This repo builds 2 dll/shared object libraries:
 - libacos5.so/dylib/dll, which is a mandatory one, the driver in the narrow sense, and